periode/thesis/schedule_2020_1.md

 ## feb 17

 - write first draft of intro
-- gather online posts and comments on programming
+- ~ather online posts and comments on programming~~

 ## feb 24